aleinheiser/drp1-mito-fission-model/readme.md

 - `NSLOTS` how many cores to use
 - `SEED` what seed to use
-- `scratch` where to save itermediate data.
+- `scratch` where to save intermediate data.

 ### Figures